Ginowine/message-board/README.md

-# Simple Message Board Project
+# Decentralized Message Board Smart Contract

 This project implements a simple message board smart contract on the Ethereum blockchain, though it can be easily deployed to the ShimmerEVM.
 Users can post messages to the board, and anyone can view all posted messages.